xraypy/xraylarch/doc/getting_started.rst

 exploratory data analysis are a great way to get started in writing your own scripts and building up more sophisticated programs.

-The :ref:`XAS Viewer <xasviewer_app>` application can assist you get started with this, as it keeps a history of all commands it executes that can be saved and re-run or modified to run in the Larch macro language or (with including the appropriate `import` statements) as a Python program.
+The :ref:`Larix <larix_app>` application can assist you get started with this, as it keeps a history of all commands it executes that can be saved and re-run or modified to run in the Larch macro language or (with including the appropriate `import` statements) as a Python program.